-In order to receive compensation for unused Vacation Leave and compensatory time, the library requires that a minimum of two (2) weeks' notice is given for most position; however, four (4) weeks notice is required for positions in Classification 6 and above.
+In order to receive compensation for unused Vacation Leave and compensatory time, the library requires that a minimum of two (2) weeks of notice is given for most positions; however, four (4) weeks of notice is required for positions in Classification 6 and above.
 No compensation will be paid for unused Sick Leave.